MyEcoria/anium/privacy.md

 This Privacy Policy applies only to the App and information that we collect through the App.
 This Privacy Policy DOES NOT, for example, apply to information that:

-● We collect outside of the App, including, without limitation, on or through any other Pilium apps or any Pilium websites (including, without limitation, websites you may access through the App), through our social media pages or other presences on third-party websites, over the phone, by mail or in person; or
+● We collect outside of the App, including, without limitation, on or through any other Anium apps or any Anium websites (including, without limitation, websites you may access through the App), through our social media pages or other presences on third-party websites, over the phone, by mail or in person; or

 ● You provide to, or is collected by, any third party.